Presentation Inspiration: The Best Haiku Decks of 2012

 Automatic Attribution

-If you’re viewing a Haiku Deck on the web, look for the CC logo in lower left corner of each slide.
+If you’re viewing a Haiku Deck on the web, look for the CC logo in the top left corner of each slide.

 Click it to reveal a black bar filled with useful links.
-Click “photo” to view that exact image on the Flickr site, click the photographer’s name to view their photostream, and click the CC icon for more details about the specific license.
+Click the photographer’s name to view their photostream, and click the CC icon for more details about the specific license.
 The image attribution is preserved even if you export your deck to Powerpoint or as a PDF.

 The upshot: There’s no need to resort to lackluster clip art, or to act like a bearded pirate, if you want to add visual interest your decks.
 With the superpowered Haiku Deck image search, finding beautiful free photos has never been easier.
 And with the knowledge that every photo is licensed through Creative Commons and properly attributed, you can create rock-star slides AND sleep soundly.

 P.S.
 Want to use your own images?
-You can just as easily upload photos and screenshots straight from your iPad or from the Cloud.
+You can just as easily upload photos and screenshots in a snap.

 Things I Want To Punch in the Face: A Haiku Deck Contest!